 Lower car insurance rates

-It's not fair for seniors and hardworking families in Michigan to pay some of the highest rates in the country for car insurance.
-Let's reform Michigan's no-fault insurance system to lower prices, stop fraud and ensure drivers who are seriously injured are provided the care they need.
+It wasn't fair that seniors and hardworking families in Michigan were paying some of the highest rates in the country for car insurance.
+That's why we fixed Michigan's rigged no-fault insurance system to lower prices and offer more choices.

 Strengthen education and vocational training